PresiyanaBB/StudentInformation/README.md

 3. Sort students by faculty number or average grade (can sort both ascending and descending)
 4. Vizualize students from group on the console

-There are 8 groups with maximum of 30 students
+There are 8 groups with maximum of 30 students.
 Courses that students take are fixed and are minimum 1 and maximum 10